 This is the only Muir Woods tour with guided audio narration inside the park.
 Walk under the world’s tallest trees, then enjoy charming Sausalito.

-Seek and Find Waterfalls in Yosemite
+Hike to Waterfalls in Yosemite

-Join the leading Yosemite National Park tour.
+Join the leading Yosemite National Park tour with Extranomical.

 Yosemite and Giant Sequoias One Day Tour from San Francisco